lesreaper/scoir-example/README.md

 5. The API was all coded in the Form component.
 Obviously should be pulled out.
 6. That goes for all the components.
 Didn't do a lot of decomposition, confirming functionality first.
 Cleanup second.
 7. Endpoints and other `env` variables were put inline for simplicity.

-Send an email to Scoir (code_challenge@scoir.com) with a link to your newly created repo containing the completed exercise (preferably no later than one day before your next interview).